 Thanks to your support, Helping Rhinos has been able to make significant impacts against our goal of protecting rhino in their natural habitat.
-Some of our our major achievements are highlighted here.
+Some of our major achievements are highlighted here.

 MOBILE VETERINARY UNIT